Yosemite National Park

 Yosemite has far more to offer than just its beauty.
 Experience fishing for wild trout in summer or fall, with many extraordinary angling opportunities for four species of wild trout.
-Or enjoy Yosemite Valley's excellent bike path system (bikes are available to rent if you don't bring your own).
-Also a birder's paradise, the rich variety of birds is a reflection of the park's amazing ecological diversity.
+Or enjoy Yosemite Valley’s excellent bike path system (bikes are available to rent if you don’t bring your own).
+The park is also a birder’s paradise, the rich variety of birds is a reflection of the park’s amazing ecological diversity.

 Yosemite is easy to access from Mammoth Lakes, and together they make a great pairing on any outdoor enthusiast’s itinerary.
 To get there from Mammoth Lakes during summer and fall, take the Tioga Pass State Highway 120 to the eastern gate into Yosemite National Park.